Keanu Reeves Is Fulfilling His Dream Playing Batman

 One of the most popular actors today, Keanu Reeves is preparing to fulfill a big dream.
 In one of DC’s newest projects, the Matrix star and John Wick plays Batman.
 In a recent interview, the actor talked about his new film and revealed the expectation for the release.

 Keanu Reeves is currently quite busy.
-In addition to acting in the John Wick franchise – which will soon release its fourth film – the actor has several projects in front of and behind the camera.
+In addition to acting in the John Wick franchise – which will soon release his fourth film – the actor has several projects in front of and behind the cameras.

-At Netflix, for example, Reeves will produce and star in the adaptation of his comic book BRZRKR.
-But before that, the actor will enter the world of superheroes with a performance in a long-awaited DC movie.
+At Netflix, for example, Reeves will produce and star in the adaptation of his comic BRZRKR.
+But before that, the actor enters the world of superheroes with a performance in a long-awaited DC movie.

-See below everything Keanu Reeves revealed about his introduction to the DC universe with one of the company’s most anticipated releases; check out.
+See below everything that Keanu Reeves revealed about his introduction to the DC universe with one of the most anticipated releases of the company; check out.

 Keanu Reeves is confirmed in the voice cast of DC League of Super Pets.
 The animated production brings back some of the most iconic comic book heroes.